mattermost/mattermost-handbook-1/source/leadership/leadership-meetings.md

 #### Tactical Agenda - 10:45am to 11:10am ST Time

 - Talk through queued items, 5m max per topic.
-Resolve or find next step
+Resolve or find next step:
+  -  Discuss now - Relevant to this team
+  -  Discuss later - Place in parking lot for strategic or other meeting
+  -  Discuss 1-1 - Take off-line if not relevant to team

 #### Decisions/Actions - 11:10am to 11:20am SF Time

-- Agree on decisions and actions
+- Clarify and agree on decisions and actions

 #### Cascading Communications - 11:20am to 11:25am SF Time